-You have been provided with a prescription for pain medication and you may take it as directed.
-If you have a pill, it is easier to swallow if you take it with warm broth rather than cold water.
-You must take enough pain medication, whether it's your prescription or just Tylenol, in order for you to be reasonably comfortable when doing your walking and deep breathing after surgery.
+Dr Ellner will tell you which of your medications to take after surgery.
+Pills are easier to swallow if you take them with warm broth rather than cold water.
+You will likely need to take Tylenol in order for you to be reasonably comfortable when doing your walking and deep breathing after surgery.

-You must take your Prilosec, also prescribed by Dr Ellner, twice a day, for 3 months.
+You must take your Prilosec (Omeprazole), also prescribed by Dr Ellner, twice a day, for 3 months.

 Do not take any medication that has not been "cleared" by Doctor Ellner.
 Many of the medications that you took before surgery will no longer be necessary and could be harmful after surgery.
 This is particularly true of anti-inflammatory medications.
-You must avoid Ibuprofen (Motrin, Advil, generic Ibuprofen, and cold medications containing Ibuprofen), Aspirin (and Aspirin containing products) and Naprosyn (Aleve) for life, unless otherwise advised by your surgeon.
+You must avoid Ibuprofen (Motrin, Advil, generic Ibuprofen, and cold medications containing Ibuprofen), Aspirin (and Aspirin containing products) and Naprosyn (Aleve) for life, unless otherwise advised by Dr Ellner.
 Remember, you are always welcomed to contact the office if you or your primary doctor has questions!